 Managing Stress During the Interview

-Actually, there are many different types of questions the interviewer may ask so it’s good to be ready.
-Check out these interview questions and answers and take some time to practice.
-Maybe even find a friend or colleague who’s willing to act the part of the interviewer so you can practice out loud.
+Practice Interviewing: Check out these interview questions and answers, and take some time to practice.
+Maybe even find a friend or colleague who’s willing to act out the part of the interviewer so you can practice out loud.

-Finally, your interviewer will also ask if you have any questions about the company or about the job so it’s good to have a few ready so you don’t come up blank.
-Read up on the company and the people who work there and also look at these interview questions to ask.
+Have Questions Ready to Ask: Your interviewer will also ask whether you have any questions about the company or about the job, so it’s good to have a few ready.